cakevm/kabu-contract/README.md

 </div>

-The Kabu contract allows to interact with DEX pools in a very efficient way for e.g. arbitrage.
+The Kabu contract allows to interact with DEX pools for the Kabu backrunning bot.
 The contract is written in Huff using [huff-neo](https://github.com/cakevm/huff-neo) and used by [Kabu](https://github.com/cakevm/kabu).

 ## Getting Started
-First install [Foundry](https://github.com/foundry-rs/foundry) and the [Huff Neo Compiler](https://github.com/cakevm/huff-neo).
-Then clone this repository:
+Clone this repository:
 ```sh
 git clone --recurse-submodules git@github.com:cakevm/kabu-contract.git
 ```